rolling-scopes-school/tasks/react/questions.md

 - Linting/formatting and pre-commit tooling (ESLint, Prettier, Husky, lint-staged).
 - How to dockerize and add CI pipelines for React apps.

-## Short practical prompts (coding tasks)

-- Build a small form with validation using React Hook Form and show submission flow.
-- Implement a modal with Portal and focus trap.
-- Create a small list and optimize rendering for 10k items (virtualization).

----

-Small coding task suggestion for interview: "Small react app: form, button, results list" (keeps original exercise).

 ## 🔴 Advanced concepts

 ### 🔴 Advanced Hooks & Patterns